 The Box is Like an Addiction

-Many times it lures me in trough my negativity bias and assumptions.
-This is especially true during stressful times, like the situation I describe in this article.
+Many times, it lures me in through my negativity bias and assumptions.
+This is especially true during stressful times, like the situation I just described.

 In my next article, I will be sharing the steps I take to get out of the box when I fall in and the rest of the story with Jake.
 To conclude this article, I would like to point out another important insight that I share during many of my sessions.